 The preparation of condensed consolidated financial statements in conformity with GAAP requires management to make certain estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements, as well as reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
-Items subject to the use of estimates include revenue recognition, reserves for trade accounts receivable, useful lives of fixed assets, certain accrued liabilities including the Company's facility exit obligation, the determination of the provision for income taxes, the fair value of stock awards and loss contingencies.
+Items subject to the use of estimates include revenue recognition, allowance for trade accounts receivable, reserves for service level credits, useful lives of fixed assets, certain accrued liabilities including our facility exit obligation, the determination of the provision for income taxes, the fair value of stock awards and loss contingencies.